RBGKew/bioinfo-utils/docs/cluster/intro.md

 #SBATCH --ntasks=1
 #SBATCH --cpus-per-task=50
 #SBATCH --time=10:00
-#SBATCH --partition=atta1
+#SBATCH --partition=atta
 echo "hello world!"
 ```
-Example 2 (Run a job with 100 cores, for a maximum of 10 minutes, on atta2)
+Example 2 (Run a job with 100 cores, for a maximum of 10 minutes, on either atta node)
 ```
 #!/bin/bash
 #